|Download this layer (447 MB)|

 The integer version of the final layer was produced from the floating point raster by adding 0.5 to each pixel's elevation and then truncating each floating point value with the Grid function INT ().
 This method served to round the floating point values to the closest integer.

 Each cell (pixel) contains an elevation value, in meters.
 Negative values represent elevations below sea level based on the NAVD88 vertical datum.
 There are no additional attributes stored in the layer.

-Included on the CD is a custom ArcGIS 9.0 layer file that produces the green-to-yellow-orange effect seen in the image in the "Overview" section of this page, above.
+Included in the .zip file is a custom ArcGIS 10.0 layer file that produces the green-to-yellow-orange effect seen in the image in the "Overview" section of this page, above.
 This layer file applies a 3.5 standard deviation stretch to the image and combines several algorithmic color ramps.
 The goal was to have only the highest elevations in the state symbolized with the orange shading and to avoid the "whitecap" phenomenon used in traditional elevation shading that is more appropriate for truly mountainous areas.
 When displaying the elevation layer with the shaded relief to achieve the hillshade effect, whichever layer draws last should be semi-transparent.
 In the sample image on this page, MassGIS uses a transparency of 50% on the shaded relief.

 MassGIS maintains this layer.
 No updates are planned.